modir/laminas-book/docs/filters.md

 Some filters (e.g., @`ToInt` or @`StringToLower`) may rise a PHP warning if the value provided is in incorrect format and cannot be filtered.

-> It is recommended to read filter's documentation carefully to know what to expect
+!!! note
-> of the filter you plan to use in your form.
+    It is recommended to read filter's documentation carefully to know what to expect of the filter you plan to use in your form.

 ## Filter Usage Examples